Last Updated April 7, 2021

 All community members should remain alert for respiratory symptoms (a cough or shortness of breath) and fever, and should practice strict respiratory etiquette and hygiene.
 This includes covering your nose and mouth with a tissue when coughing or sneezing and washing hands often with soap and water for at least 20 seconds, or using an alcohol-based hand sanitizer if soap is not available.

-Tuck students returning to or arriving at Dartmouth College during the 2020-2021 academic year will be expected to follow Dartmouth’s quarantine guidelines for graduate and professional students and access requirements.
+Tuck students returning to or arriving at Dartmouth College during the 2020-2021 academic year will be expected to follow Dartmouth’s access and quarantine guidelines for graduate and professional students.
 Options to “test out” of quarantine apply only to travel-related quarantine and not to anyone who is quarantining because of exposure to a person with COVID-19.

-First 48 hours on campus or until initial COVID test results received, whichever is later:
+First 48 hours on campus or until initial COVID PCR test results received, whichever is later: